czervenka/gap/doc/settings.rst

 settings
 ========

-Gap supports `settings <../gap/conf.py>`__ stored in GAE storrage.
+Gap supports `settings <../gap/conf.py>`__ stored in GAE storage.
 Settings are heavily cached and changes are propagated across threads and frontends (both using memcached).

-Exaple:
+Example:
     .. code:: python

         >>> from gap.conf import settings